How Europe is funding its solar boom – DW – 02/20/2025

 "The first wave of solar power took place in the mid-2000s," explained Raffaele Rossi, head of market intelligence at industry group Solar Power Europe.
 "Countries started introducing feed-in tariffs, where you get paid for the electricity that you inject into the grid."
 This sparked noticeable growth in pioneering countries like Germany, Greece, Belgium, Spain, Italy, and France.

-Still, the high cost of solar technology kept most homeowners away, Rossi says.
+Still, the high cost of solar technology kept most homeowners away, Rossi said.
 But in the meantime, technological breakthroughs have slashed global installation costs by nearly 90%.

 With the additional push caused by the global energy crisis, EU solar capacity has doubled between 2021 and 2024 alone.